London804/GruntJS-Template/root/Readme.md

 Project Template

 This is a template that I think would be useful to use for all projects.
-The Grunt.js website (http://gruntjs.com/) will be useful especially the Getting Started section.
+The Grunt.js website (http://gruntjs.com/) will be useful especially the 'Getting Started' section.
 Also if you are interested in learning how to do this from scratch this video (http://css-tricks.com/video-screencasts/130-first-moments-grunt/) will be very helpful.

 Directions: